 This bit of information I feel is important as well and pertains to all types of properties here in Costa Rica.
-If the property you own no matter what type, lot, condo, luxury home and even a car is held in a Costa Rican corporation, there are two additional fees to all of these properties.
+If the property you own no matter what type, lot, condo, luxury home and even a car or a boat is held in a Costa Rican corporation, there are two additional fees to all of these properties.
 The corporate tax is $194.00 per year for a non-active corporation; this is classified as a corporation not doing business and not making income.
-If you happen to have an Active corporation, one making money and doing some kind of business activity, then the annual corporate tax is $365.00 per year.
+If you happen to have an Active Corporation, one making money and doing some kind of business activity, then the annual corporate tax is $365.00 per year.
 In addition there is also a Resident Agent fee that a local attorney will charge you to be the representative to receive any legal notices sent by any government agency concerning your Costa Rica Corporation.
 This fee is usually around $350.00 per year and varies from legal firm to legal firm.

 Of course you can own any fee simple property in your own name as well and would not have the need to pay Corporate Tax.

-The Real Estate Market is Coming Back Where I live, How about Costa Rica?
+The Real Estate Market is Back Where I live, How about Costa Rica?

 There is a resounding answer to this questions but it is not as easy as say just a plan YES.